veka-server/ClaraVerse/docs/getting-started/README.md

 # Install dependencies
 npm install

+# Run one of the following:

 # Start development server
 npm run dev

+# To live reload the app when you pull the latest code
+npm run electron:dev:hot

 # Or build for production
 npm run build